And we welcome you from deep in the heart of Texas today.

 And in a journey of a few small steps, you will find yourself, it might take a few years, you'll find yourself doing magnificently better than your peers in the hood who did not.

-So don't tell me that there is don't tell me there is no opportunity.
+So don't tell me there's no opportunity.

-Every last one, every living breathing soul that you have seen in every inner city cesspool you've walked through has the same opportunity to go to school that day and get good grades, or go to work that day and actually show up and do well and get a raise.
+Every last one, every living, breathing soul that you have seen in every inner city cesspool you've walked through has the same opportunity to go to school that day and get good grades or go to work that day and actually show up and do well and get a raise.

 Every last soul.